Path-to-plunder/petals/README.md

 ## Overview

-Petals are a way to manage database interactions without boilerplate.
+Petals are a way to manage Jetbrains Exposed database interactions without boilerplate.

 This means:
 * No creating multiple classes or interfaces with the same values for exposed